sarecht/sarecht.github.io/_posts/2016-09-24-first-post.markdown

 that

 {% highlight html %}
-<h1> cd </h1>
+ cd
 {% endhighlight %}

 is the command to move around files in a directory and

+{% highlight html %}
 pwd
+{% endhighlight html %}

 is how to find out where you are.
+One of the harder commands to remember is the one that runs a Jekyll server for you to test the changes to your website on.
+This command is

+{% highlight html %}
+jekyll serve --host $IP --port $PORT
+{% endhighlight %}

 I think this class is really interesting so far and I'm definitely interested in learning about HTML!

 ---